-One of my favorite things to do in Istanbul was getting lost in a maze of its old streets.
+One of my favourite things to do in Istanbul was getting lost in a maze of its old streets.
 Riding a tram to the last stop just to end up in a new and unfamiliar place, or simply walking out of the hotel and following the turns and bends of an ancient street.

+A visit to Sultanahmet is one of the best things to do in Istanbul.
 I spent a lot of time wondering the backstreets of Sultanahmet.
 Especially early in the mornings.
 My body clock decided to stay on Australian time and I often found myself wide awake at 5 o’clock in the morning.
 Not naturally being an early riser I was curious to see what the world looked like as it was waking up.

 This is how I discovered one of the oldest mosques in Istanbul – Akbiyik Camii.
 Built in 1464, it is a small green structure with a single minaret, hidden away on a street corner between the Bosphorus and the centre of Sultanahmet.
 Amazingly it is still a functioning mosque.

-The old cobbled streets held plenty of other surprises: unexpected glimpses of well-known structures in the gaps between the decrepit collapsing traditional houses; grave stones on the side of the road, marking an ancient cemetery; a ruined stone arch hinting at an even older structure, all interspersed with modern hotels built in the traditional Turkish style to preserve the aesthetic appearance of the streets.
+The old cobbled streets held plenty of other surprises: unexpected glimpses of well-known structures in the gaps between the decrepit collapsing traditional houses; gravestones on the side of the road, marking an ancient cemetery; a ruined stone arch hinting at an even older structure, all interspersed with modern hotels built in the traditional Turkish style to preserve the aesthetic appearance of the streets.

 Ayvansarai is another neighbourhood whose streets I became quite familiar with, not because I planned to, but because I got lost.
 I had an ambitious plan to walk from Chora Church all the way to Balat, but after encountering some technical difficulties with my trusty pocket wifi device (aka dead battery) I lost my ability to navigate the maze of confusing backstreets, half of which were not even marked on my paper map.

 How do you ask for directions when you don’t speak the language and will not understand the answer?
 I knew I needed to get to the ferry wharf at Ayvansarai.
 So I asked a passer-by for Ayvansarai.
 ‘Ayvansarai?’ he asked.
 He made a sweeping gesture with his hand repeating: ‘Ayvansarai’.
 Great.
-The entire neighborhood is called Ayvansarai.
+The entire neighbourhood is called Ayvansarai.

 After he repeated the moves about 3 times I got a reasonably good idea of how to get to the Golden Horn.
 About 10 minutes later I could see its glistening waters from a high point on one of the streets and another 10 minutes later I have made it all the way to the water’s edge.
 And to think that I could’ve missed all these adventures if I chickened out and retraced my steps from the church back to the train station and returned to Sultanahmet!

 Streets around the Grand Bazaar